kirilcvetkov92/Instagram-Crawler/README.md

 ## INSTRUCTIONS FOR USING THE CRAWL SCRIPT
-Using the script to collect data is too simple, here is the full api with which you can serve.
+Using the script to collect data is too simple, here is the full API with which you can serve.

 ***Warning!
-Before you start using any kind of service from the crawler, you must configure the authentication instagram user that will be used for crawling the data which is visible only for autheticated users***
+Before you start using any kind of service from the crawler, you must configure the authentication Instagram user that will be used for crawling the data which is visible only for authenticated users***

 * Go to Project / script / settings.py
 * Change Authentication info